HeavenVolkoff/caddy-cloudflare/README.md

 }
 ```

-### Options
+### `cloudflare_only` Options

 - `reject_if_empty`: (boolean) If set to `false`, the plugin will allow every request while the IP blocks are not yet populated.

 ## Usage

-Once configured, the plugin will automatically fetch the latest Cloudflare IP blocks and enforce the IP restrictions.
-If a request comes from an IP not in the Cloudflare IP blocks, the connection will be rejected with a 403 - Forbidden.
+Once configured, the plugin will automatically fetch the latest Cloudflare IP blocks, add it as a trusted upstream proxy, and restrict communication to only remote ip know to be from Cloudflare.
+If a request comes from an IP not in the Cloudflare block range, the connection will be rejected with a 403 - Forbidden.

 ## Contributing